strarsis/woo-variation-swatches/README.txt

 5. Go back to manage attributes screen.
 Click the cog icon on the right side of attribute to start editing terms.
 6. Start adding new terms or editing exists terms.
 There is will be a new option at the end of form that let you choose the color, upload image or choose as a button for those terms.

-= Is it compatible with Any kinds of Woocommerce Theme? =
+= Is it compatible with Any kinds of WooCommerce Theme? =

 Yes, it's compatible with woocommerce theme including Flatsome.
 But sometimes it may require small css tweak.

-= Does it show in product Quickview? =
+= Does it show in product QuickView? =

 Yes, it supports any kinds of product quick view.